johnmn3/ti-yong/README.md

 ```
 Notice, the only genuinely new code in the new tree is in C2 and K2.

-D1, E1, F1, G1, H1, I1, J1 and K1 all needed to be recomposed into two separate
+D, E, F, G, H, I and J all needed to be recomposed into two separate
 call trees, bloating code with technical debt.
 If there's ever a bug in the way
-G1 called D1, for instance, we'll now have to remember to go back and fix it in
+G called D, for instance, we'll now have to remember to go back and fix it in
 two different places.

 Looking at the graph like this, we might get the impression that managing this